parthiv-krishna/cs140edb/WRITEUP.md

 uart_init nukes FIFO --> need need to flush tx before starting user code

 Rust emphasizes cross platform.
 Makes things like terminal IO more difficult

+Objcopy might not make the .bin big enough for all the labels to fit inside it.
+This is bad if you assume the end of the file will be the location of a symbol at the end of the linker script